cool-RR/python_toolbox/README.markdown

 _What kind of simulations will I be able to do with GarlicSim?_

-People often ask this; probably because they do not fully believe it when they read GarlicSim's description which says that it can handle any kind of simulation.
+People often ask this; probably because they do not fully believe it when they read GarlicSim's description saying that it can handle any kind of simulation.
 Well, it can.
 It is very general.

 Then people ask, if it is so general, how is it useful?
 There are two answers to that: